Faron Young: Box sets

-In 2012, the UK-based Jasmine Records released a budget-minded 2-CD box set entitled Live Fast, Love Hard, Die Young: The Early Album Collection.
+In 2012, the UK-based Jasmine Records released a budget-minded two-CD box set entitled Live Fast, Love Hard, Die Young: The Early Album Collection.
 The set focused on Young's first four albums.
-Later in 2012, Real Gone Music released a similar compilation which combined Young's first six albums with key singles.
+Later in 2012, Real Gone Music released a similar compilation, which combined Young's first six albums with key singles.

-Two years before Young's death, the German independent record label Bear Family Records released a box set entitled The Classic Years 1952–1962, which showcased Young's early recordings for Capitol.
+Two years before Young's death, German independent record label Bear Family Records released a box set entitled The Classic Years 1952–1962, which showcased Young's early recordings for Capitol.
 It did not include Young's recordings for Mercury or Step One.

-Young's final recordings were released on a CD entitled "Are You Hungry?
-Eat Your Import," by the record label Showboat Records, which was founded by fellow country music star Liz Anderson.
+Young's final recordings were released on a CD entitled Are You Hungry?
+Eat Your Import by the record label Showboat Records, which was founded by fellow country music star Liz Anderson.